mattvildibill/ltm-voice-assistant/README.md

 A personal life-story memory tool: record voice notes, transcribe with OpenAI, analyze them into structured memories, and explore them via a timeline, insights, recaps, and chat grounded only in your own entries.

 ## Features
-- FastAPI backend with CORS for local dev.
+- FastAPI backend with CORS for local dev + JWT auth.
 - Capture: `POST /entries` accepts audio (`multipart/form-data`) or text; audio is transcribed with `gpt-4o-transcribe`.
 - Analysis: OpenAI (`gpt-4o-mini`) produces summary, themes, topics, sentiment (label + score), people/places, emotions, memory chunks, word count; embeddings (`text-embedding-3-small`) stored for retrieval.
 - Retrieval: semantic search powers Q&A and conversation grounded only in stored entries.
 - Recaps: weekly/monthly recaps synthesized from local stats + entry snippets.
 - Persistence: SQLite via SQLModel (`ltm.db` by default) with Alembic migrations.
-- Frontend (`frontend/index.html`), three tabs:
+- Frontend (`frontend/index.html`) with auth and three tabs:
   - **Capture**: recorder + recent entries.
   - **Timeline**: filters (7/30/all) + expandable entry cards with sentiment and topics.
   - **Insights & Chat**: summary stats with entries/day chart, weekly recap, and chat grounded in your memories.